-With experience and success come media inquiries, appearances and the ability to make a difference in the community.
+With experience and success come media inquiries, appearances and the ability to make a difference in the Columbus and Cincinnati communities.
 Find out what we have been talking about, who has been talking about us and what we expect to be doing next.

 IN THE NEWS